 Long-lived assets, such as property and equipment, and definite-life intangible assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset or asset group to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of the asset or asset group exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying amount exceeds the fair value of the asset or asset group.
-During the year ended March 31, 2020 and 2019, the Company recorded an impairment charge related to definite-life intangible assets of \$175 and \$0, respectively.
+During the years ended March 31, 2021 and 2020, the Company recorded impairment charges related to definite-life intangible assets of \$5,888 and \$175, respectively.